-Split stitch is often used to outline an area before filling it with satin stitch, but why stop there?
+Split stitch is often used to outline an area before filling it with satin stitch, to give a neat edge, but why stop there?

 It works well as a line stitch, but as this project illustrates, it also makes a good filling stitch.
-Let's look in more details at how I used it in this design...
+Let's look in more detail at how I used it in this design...